-

 Invest in insulation

-Better insulation could help you enjoy a warmer, cosier home with lower bills.
+Better insulation could help you enjoy a warmer, cosier home and possibly lower bills.
 Insulating your walls, roof and floors can all help reduce heat loss, so you shouldn’t need to use as much energy for heating.
 Costs will vary depending on the type of insulation you use.
-But don’t forget that thicker curtains, rugs and draught excluders can help too – and won’t cost nearly as much.
+But don’t forget that thicker curtains, rugs and draught excluders can help too – and may not cost nearly as much.
 If you’ve got a residential mortgage with us, see if you’re eligible to save between £500 and £1,000 with our Greener Home Reward too.
-T&Cs apply.
+T&Cs apply [PDF, 96.7KB].

 How about a heat pump or a new boiler?